Skip to main content

 - The majority of Queen's students rent a house or apartment with people that they meet in first year.
 Of those initial groupings, very few last beyond second year.

 - While students say that bathroom cleanliness and piles of dishes are primary irritants, it is ultimately the lack of a plan for conflict resolution that allows those small irritants to become housebreakers.
+As housemates, you need to communicate with one another to ensure everyone remains happy.

 - Other students, however, move into pre-existing housing groups for many reasons - whether it's a bid to save rent over the summer months, arrival at Queen's as a late acceptance, transfer or exchange student or a quest to expand your circle of friends.